-Kevin M. Papay advises clients on antitrust, complex commercial litigation and intellectual property matters.
-Kevin has experience in many phases of litigation, including investigation, motion practice, depositions, expert discovery, trial preparation, and settlement.
-Kevin also advises clients on electronic discovery and document retention matters, and has experience supervising complex electronic discovery efforts.
+Kevin M. Papay advises clients on a wide range of complex commercial litigation matters in federal and state courts.
+Kevin regularly represents clients from the technology and financial services sectors in all phases of litigation, including investigation, motion practice, depositions, expert discovery, alternative dispute resolution, and trial.
+Kevin also advises clients on electronic discovery and document retention matters, including the implementation of technology-assisted reviews.

 Kevin received his J.D. from Stanford Law School, where he served as a vice president of the Moot Court Board, senior editor of the Stanford Law & Policy Review, and co-director of legal research for the Social Security Disability Pro Bono Program.

 Represented a software company in multiple actions related to copyright infringement, computer fraud, unfair competition and related claims

 Represented a provider of document management services in a fraud-based antitrust action

 Counseled a trade association in a highly regulated consumer products industry

 Counseled a technology company regarding contractual interpretation and related issues

 Harvard College, 2007, Artis Baccalaureate, Magna Cum Laude

 US District Court for the Northern District of California